-In 2016, the value of Saskatchewan's mineral sales was approximately $6.4 billion – the fourth highest in Canada.
-Exploration expenditures in 2016 were $199 million and are forecast to reach $177 million in 2017.
+In 2017, the value of Saskatchewan's mineral sales was $6.6 billion – the fourth highest in Canada.
+Exploration expenditures in 2017 were $170 million and are forecast to reach $193 million in 2018.

-Saskatchewan has two of the most desirable minerals in the world—potash and uranium.
-The province has the largest potash industry in the world, accounting for about one third of annual global production and hosting nearly half of the world’s known resources.
-The world’s largest high-grade uranium deposits are located in northern Saskatchewan, which account for just over 22% of the world’s primary uranium production in 2016.
+Saskatchewan has two of the most desirable minerals in the world – potash and uranium.
+The province has the largest potash industry in the world, accounting for about one-third of annual global production and hosting nearly half of the world’s known resources.
+The world’s largest high-grade uranium deposits are located in northern Saskatchewan, which accounted for more than 22% of the world’s primary uranium production in 2016.

 There is also unrealized potential in base metals, particularly zinc and copper.
 The Flin Flon mining camp, which straddles the Manitoba-Saskatchewan border has been a substantial producer for decades and is estimated to have the highest contained value of base metal ore per square kilometre in Canada.
 The existing infrastructure makes exploration more attractive for companies.

 There are areas with high gold potential that remain under-explored.
-In 2016, the Seabee operation had its third consecutive year of record production, generating 77,600 ounces of gold.
+In 2017, the Seabee operation had its fourth consecutive year of record production, generating 83,998 ounces of gold.
 Exploration expenditures have traditionally focused on the La Ronge Greenstone Belt and areas north of Lake Athabasca.

 The province is home to one of the world’s largest fields of diamond-bearing kimberlites.
 Ongoing discoveries in the northeast part of the province have highlighted Saskatchewan’s potential for diamonds.